DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_REDO_Docs/V2_REDO_Phase-2/V2_REDO_metadata-schema.md

 );
 ```

+**Normalization (required):**
+- Treat `primary_modes` and `archetype_bias` as case-insensitive sets; store normalized values to align ingestion and rerank.
+- In ingestion, normalize by trimming whitespace, lowercasing (recommended), and de-duplicating.
+- Order is not meaningful.
+- Canonical `primary_modes`: `["prospect","owner","navigation"]`
+- Canonical `archetype_bias`: `["loyalist","prestige","analyst","achiever","legacy"]`

+**Semantics:**
+- `archetype_bias: []` → neutral (no archetype weighting); all five archetypes → general-purpose (also no archetype weighting); subset of 1–4 → specialized (eligible for archetype-alignment weighting).
+- `primary_modes` follows the same pattern: missing/empty → neutral; all three → general-purpose; subset → specialized.
+- These fields are retrieval/rerank hints only and must not set runtime mode or archetype identity.

 **Notes:**

 - `primary_modes` and `archetype_bias` are hints.
 They don’t set runtime `mode` or `archetype` but can be used to: